cloudflare/cloudflare-docs/content/waiting-room/additional-options/ssl-for-saas.md

 ---
 pcx_content_type: reference
-title: Combine with SSL for SaaS
+title: Combine with Cloudflare for SaaS
 weight: 7
 ---

-# Combine with SSL for SaaS
+# Combine with Cloudflare for SaaS

-If your application is using a custom hostname — meaning your SaaS provider is using [SSL for SaaS](/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/) — your application can support a waiting room.
+If your application is using a custom hostname — meaning your SaaS provider is using [Cloudflare for SaaS](/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/) — your application can support a waiting room.

 ## Applications on Cloudflare